• Mike Wolivar

 • Contact

-❝ Private sector mobile physical surveillance on an alert subject is the most difficult investigative discipline to perform successfully on a consistent basis.
-Just as one would not use a primary physician for heart surgery, one should not use a generalist private investigator for a highly specialized investigative discipline, such as private sector physical-mobile surveillance.❞
+❝ Private sector physical surveillance on an alert subject is the most difficult investigative discipline to perform successfully on a consistent basis.
+Just as one would not use a primary physician for heart surgery, one should not use a generalist private investigator for a highly specialized investigative discipline such as private sector physical surveillance.❞

 ☑ Checklist

-Part of being a specialist in surveillance-investigations is having the requisite skill-sets and equipment, one of which is operating a camcorder in high stress conditions.
-Whether gathering video evidence of a stalker violating a TRO or real-time recording of a Person-of-Concern for a threat assessment professional or recording vital evidence for a high-value civil lawsuit.
+Part of being a specialist in physical surveillance is having the requisite skill-sets and equipment.
+One significant skill is the ability to successfully operate a camcorder in a fast moving and stressful environment ⎯ whether gathering fleeting video evidence of a stalker violating a TRO or conducting a real-time recording of a Person of Concern for a threat assessment professional or recording vital evidence for a high-value civil lawsuit.
+Much like baseball is sometimes referred to as a game of inches regarding winning or losing, evidentiary success or failure in physical surveillance can be determined in seconds.

-Example of basic SI practices: Ensuring an SI has the requisite camcorder skills and proper camcorder equipment (typically 40-60 optical zoom and date/time stamp) is one of the most important items.
+Example of basic surveillance investigation practices: Ensuring a surveillance investigator has the requisite camcorder skills and proper camcorder equipment (typically 40-60 optical zoom with date/time stamp) is one of the most important items.
 Another important piece of equipment is having a non-descript vehicle with the right amount of tint on the windows.
+And another is the skill-sets for an SI to discreetly and deftly position her vehicle to successfully secure needed video evidence.

-☑️ 2) SURVEILLANCE AS A FULL-TIME JOB: The SIs working your case should perform physical surveillance as a full-time job.
+☑️ 2) PHYSICAL SURVEILLANCE AS A FULL-TIME JOB: The SI working your case should perform physical surveillance as a full-time job.

-Private sector physical surveillance is the most difficult investigation discipline to successfully perform on a consistent basis, and should only be performed by full-time practitioners.
-It is an art form that requires extensive experience, regular practice and expensive equipment. ☑️ 3) CREDIBLE REFERENCES (Very important to determine if the SIs are effective.): At a minimum, have the prospective private investigation firm provide you with three credible references who have used the prospective firm for the same type of physical surveillance assignment you need. ☑️ 4) HOURLY PAY RATE OF SURVEILLANCE-INVESTIGATOR: If possible, find out how much the person conducting the physical surveillance is paid per hour.
+Private sector physical surveillance is the most difficult investigation discipline to successfully perform on a consistent basis, and should only be performed by full-time surveillance practitioners.
+It is an art form that requires extensive experience, regular practice and expensive equipment.
+Only full-time surveillance practitioners are likely to possess game changing high-tech equipment ⎯ and know how to use it in stressful situations. ☑️ 3) CREDIBLE REFERENCES (Very important to determine if the SIs are effective.): At a minimum, have the prospective private investigation agency provide you with three credible references who have used the prospective firm for the same type of physical surveillance assignment you need. ☑️ 4) HOURLY PAY RATE OF A SURVEILLANCE INVESTIGATOR: If possible, find out how much the person conducting the physical surveillance is paid per hour.
 This may be the best way to determine how effective and competent the SI will likely perform.
-A quality SI will make around $75 to $ 150 per hour in Southern California. ☑️ 5) CA PRIVATE INVESTIGATOR LICENSE REQUIRED: In the state of California, a private investigator license is required to provide the service of physical surveillance, therefore verify the private investigation agency has a valid private investigator license in California: https://search.dca.ca.gov Note: Persons in the field conducting the physical surveillance should each have a California private investigator license or valid employees of the California licensed private investigation agency.
+A quality SI will have a private investigator license and be insured and make around $75 to $ 150 per hour in Southern California; the rates are as low as around $ 25 per hour. ☑️ 5) CA PRIVATE INVESTIGATOR LICENSE REQUIRED: In the state of California, a private investigator license is required to provide the service of physical surveillance, therefore verify the private investigation company has a valid private investigator license in California: https://search.dca.ca.gov Note: Persons in the field conducting the physical surveillance should each have a California private investigator license or be valid employees of a California licensed private investigation agency.
+It is a misdemeanor crime to conduct physical surveillance in the state of California unless one is a licensed private investigator and insured.

-Watch out for PI firms that say they use "off-duty" law enforcement.
-There is a good chance that any SI fitting that profile is not a full-time or practicing SI and not properly licensed, hence an illegal service with significant exposure to financial liabilities since insurance is unlikely to be valid.
+Watch out for Private Investigative agencies that say they use "off-duty" law enforcement.
+There is a good chance that any SI fitting that profile is not a full-time or practicing SI and not properly licensed, hence operating illegally (aka committing a crime) with significant exposure to financial liabilities since insurance is unlikely to be valid, due the act being a crime.
 Performing services as a private investigator without a license in California is a misdemeanor.

 ☑️ 6) BUSINESS REGISTRATION: Verify private investigation agency (corporation or LLC) is active and in good standing with the California Secretary of State: https://www.sos.ca.gov/business-programs

-☑️ 7) EMPLOYEE OR SUB-CONTRACTOR: Will the private investigation firm use employees or licensed PI sub-contractors to conduct the physical surveillance?
+☑️ 7) EMPLOYEE OR SUB-CONTRACTOR: Will the private investigation agency use employees or licensed PI sub-contractors to conduct the physical surveillance?

-The worker classification of the field SI will determine how much more vetting will be needed to ensure legal compliance and the end client's amount of exposure to liabilities.
+The worker classification of the SI will determine how much more vetting will be needed to ensure legal compliance and the end client's amount of exposure to liabilities.
 If there is not legal compliance, insurance coverage may not be valid.
-Watch out for the word descriptions of an investigator "retired law enforcement" with no PI license number listed with name ... often times a red-flag that the SI is not a legitimate employee of a private investigation firm nor a licensed and insured private investigator.

 ☑️ 9) PROFESSIONAL INSURANCE: Verify the private investigation agency has the required general liability (E&O) insurance policy of a minimum $ 1,000,000 coverage.

-If you use the investigation firm, you should asked to be added as an additional insured on the private investigation agency's general liability (E&O) insurance policy.
+If you use the private investigation agency, you should asked to be added as an additional insured on the private investigation agency's general liability (E&O) insurance policy.
 A certificate of additional insured will be provided naming your firm.
-This is standard practice by insurance companies and Third Party Administrators when vetting and adding private investigation firms to their claims investigation panel.
+This is standard practice by insurance companies and Third Party Administrators when vetting and adding private investigation agencies to their claims investigation panel.

-☑️ 11) EQUIPMENT: Does the investigation agency use the necessary equipment to assist the surveillance-investigators?
+☑️ 11) EQUIPMENT: Does the private investigation agency use the necessary equipment to assist the surveillance investigators?

-☑️ 12) SAMPLE REPORT & INVOICE: Ask for a sample SI report, sample invoice and negotiate pricing for short and extended days surveillance.
+☑️ 12) SAMPLE REPORT & INVOICE: Ask for a sample physical surveillance report, sample invoice and negotiate pricing for short and extended days surveillance.

 The sample invoice will provide you with those unexpected costs, much like the “resort fees” at some hotels.
 Typical charges are hourly rates to include gas mileage fees and travel time to and from the physical surveillance location.